samueljklee/transfer-learning-image-classifier/README.md

 * Use JavaScript to interact with TensorFlow JS
 * Load MobileNet models and KNN Classifier to use in JavaScript
 * More to understand ...
+* Plan to integrate this with Flask webapp!